hemanthYerra/imdock/README.md

   * this project use management by docker-compose

+  * you can use this for Laravel-5 PHP Framework

 ## How to choose the version:

   * if you use Docker Toolbox, You must choose Mysql (no volume), Because MariaDB can not use the mapping to mount the data